ffigura/Euler-deconvolution-python/code/test_4_sources/README.md

 ## Input:

 - input - synthetic_data.dat
-    	  2d-array with "n" rows by 4 columns: x-coordinate, y-coordinate, z-coordinate, anomaly
+    	  2d-array with "n" rows by 4 columns: x-coordinate, y-coordinate, z-coordinate, anomaly.
-    	  where "n" rows correspond to the size of the data
+    	  Where "n" rows correspond to the size of the data

 ## Parameters: